10 latest innovations in financial ui design

 #9: Financial UI for corporate clients

 For those who worked in the bank, you will know that corporate clients are one of the most valuable group of customers.
 However, their needs are entirely different from consumer customers but rarely is that a financial UI that caters for them.
-Backbase is one of the few who did it and you can see how it look like here.
+Backbase is one of the few who did it.

 #10: Financial news UI innovation